AmadeusloveIris/GraphNovo/README.md

 ## Hardware Requirement
 For model training, we suggests utilizing an 80GB A100 GPU.

-For model inferencing, our tests have shown that a 16GB V100 GPU performs well.
+For model inferencing, our tests have shown that most spectra perform well under 16GB V100 GPU.
+However if the size of spectrum is too large, we recommend using a GPU with higher memory capacity or performing inferencing on a CPU instead.

 In case you plan to build a graph from scratch, ensure that you have access to a server with over 500GB of RAM.

-### Setup
+## Setup
 For envrionment prepare, please use conda:
 ~~~
 conda env create -f environment.yml